littleosbook/littleosbook/the_road_to_user_mode.md

 have drivers and file systems that enable them load the software from a CD-ROM drive, a hard disk or other persistent media.

-Instead of creating all these drivers and file systems, we will use a feature in GRUB called modules to load our program.
+Instead of creating all these drivers and file systems we will use a feature in GRUB called modules to load the program.

 ### GRUB Modules